 - Remind everyone a week beforehand at the meeting and on the email list

-- Plan to stay late and ask attendant if they want a tour of and to clean up the space
+- Plan to stay late and ask attendants if they want a tour of and to clean up the space